 Circa Resort Exterior

 With a modern look and feel, Circa is a stark contrast to other resorts on Fremont Street.
-In addition to stunning aesthetics, the resort offers an outdoor bar, and even a “Project BBQ” food truck which is accessable from the exterior of the building.
+In addition to stunning aesthetics, the resort offers an outdoor bar and even a “Project BBQ” food truck which is accessible from the exterior of the building.

 Stadium Swim Pool Deck

-Two separate swim up bars are built into the top tier pools nearest the hotel tower.
+Two separate swim-up bars are built into the top-level pools nearest the hotel tower.
 There are also 2 bars located under the massive screen that serve the full assortment of slushy cocktails you would expect at a Vegas pool scene.